Ana-Wan/Test-Suites/README.md

   2. runSuite :
-    Compares result of a program output with an expected result from a file. runSuite will print the output of the program along with the expected result if the program has incorrect implementation.
+    Compares result of a program output with an expected result from a file. runSuite will print the output of the program along with the expected result(stored in filename.out file) if the program has incorrect implementation.
     Check errors such as incorrect number of Command Line arguments or missing filename.in or filename.out files.

     Invoked in Command Line as: